aloxe/huwindty/src/pages/documentation/images.md

 ## Responsive Images in Markdown

 For Markdown, we implemented what is explained in [Responsive Images in Markdown with Eleventy Image](https://tomichen.com/blog/posts/20220416-responsive-images-in-markdown-with-eleventy-image/), a nice step by step blog post explaining how to use mardown-it to parse normal image code in markdown to generate the responsive image HTML code thanks to eleventy-img.
+This solution was slightly amended since responsivness is handled by eleventy-img but option like image path or lazyness explained bellow remains.

 The image below is generated with the simple code